nutanix-japan/ocp-gitp/docs/ocp_ndb/ocp_ndb.md

      # Database instance specific details (that is to be provisioned)
      databaseInstance:
        # The database instance name on NDB
-       databaseInstanceName: "pgserver"                   # << this will be our databse server name
+       databaseInstanceName: "pgserver"                   # << this will be our database server name
        # Names of the databases on that instance
        databaseNames:
-         - predictiondb                                   # << this will be our databse name
+         - predictiondb                                   # << this will be our database name
        # Credentials secret name for NDB installation
        # data: password, ssh_public_key
        credentialSecret: your-db-secret